 Reporting would also be subject to a phased implementation process by the type of reporting party which includes banks/merchant banks; other FIs and NFSPs.
 Banks/merchant banks would have a transition period of one month from the Date of Listing.
 Other FIs would have three months from the Date of Listing and NFSPs would have six months from the Date of Listing.
 Each of these dates were set out in the fourth schedule of the SF(RDC)R. Contracts with a remaining maturity of not less than one year as of the Date of Listing would need to be back-loaded.
 Firms would have six months from the reporting commencement date to do so.
-Contracts entered into on/ after the Date of Listing and before the reporting commencement date.
+Contracts entered into on/ after the Date of Listing and before the reporting commencement date would need to be reported and given six months to do so from the reporting commencement date.